Valerie M. Hudson

 Valerie M. Hudson (born 1958) is an American professor of political science in the Department of International Affairs at The Bush School of Government and Public Service at Texas A&M University as of January 2012.
 Prior to coming to Texas A&M, Hudson was a professor of political science at Brigham Young University for over 24 years.
 She is most noted for having co-authored the book Bare Branches which discussed the effects of China's demographic decisions on sex ratios in China and other countries.

-Hudson's early life and education;

-Hudson was born in Washington D.C in the year 1958.She joined The Church of Jesus Christ of Latter-day Saints (also commonly known as Mormons) in 1971.
-She had been a Roman Catholic.
-Hudson received her bachelor's degree from Brigham Young University (BYU), and her master's and Ph.D. from Ohio State University.

-While a doctoral candidate, Hudson taught for three years at Otterbein College, and after receiving her Ph.D., she was a visiting professor at Northwestern University and then Rutgers University.
-In 1987 she joined the faculty of BYU.
-Hudson served as associate director of the David M. Kennedy Center for International Studies for eight years.
-In that capacity, she directed the graduate program.

-In April 2019, she was named a University Distinguished Professor at the Texas A&M University, the university's highest faculty honor.

-Personal

-Hudson is married to artist David Cassler, a painter with an MFA from BYU.
-They are the parents of eight children, three of whom have cystic fibrosis.